voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 .. note::

-    See :class:`fiftyone.utils.cvat.CVATVideoDatasetExporter` for
+    See :class:`CVATVideoDatasetExporter <fiftyone.utils.cvat.CVATVideoDatasetExporter>`
-    parameters that can be passed to methods like :meth:`SampleCollection.export() <fiftyone.core.collections.SampleCollection.export>`
+    for parameters that can be passed to methods like :meth:`SampleCollection.export() <fiftyone.core.collections.SampleCollection.export>`
     to customize the export of datasets of this type.